Honest Imagery for Allergens and Dietary Claims

 Keep one visual source of truth

-Without a central system, you end up with:
+Without a central system, versions get scattered.

 - One version of a taco photo on your desktop.